AccelMR/ShrekBot/README.md

   > ```.addnick <nick> <Discord Name or another nick if the user already has one>```

 ### Important!
-In order to use Sounds you'll need to add in sound.json the Discord name of the person and as a value the mp3 name.
+In order to use Sounds you'll need to add in sound.json the Discord name of the person and as a value it keeps the Server ID and the sound that it'll have for that server (see .addsound).
 That .mp3 file has to be located in the directory under config.json "SoundsPath".

 # Installation
 In order to use this bot you'll need to create a bot in Discord API and create a .env file to save the TOKEN